Signed in as:

 filler@godaddy.com

-Have you ever wondered why pubs have a certain name?
-There's a lot of history and many of our well loved local pubs have a name related to ours...
+Have you ever wondered why certain Cheshire pubs have specific names?
+There's a rich history behind them, and many of our beloved local pubs bear names related to notable figures, including our own pub, The Lord Combermere.

-Lord Combermere (also known as Field Marshal Stapleton Cotton) (14 November 1773 – 21 February 1865), was a British Army officer, diplomat and politician.
-As a junior officer, he took part in the Flanders campaign, in the Fourth Anglo-Mysore War and in the suppression of Robert Emmet's insurrection in 1803.
-He commanded a cavalry brigade in Sir Arthur Wellesley's Army before being given overall command of the cavalry in the latter stages of the Peninsular War.
-He went on to be Commander-in-Chief, Ireland and then Commander-in-Chief, India.
-In the latter role he stormed Bharatpur (the battle that The Bhurtpore was named after..)—a fort which previously had been deemed impregnable.
+The Lord Combermere is named after Field Marshal Stapleton Cotton (14 November 1773 – 21 February 1865), a distinguished British Army officer, diplomat, and politician.
+As a junior officer, he participated in the Flanders campaign, the Fourth Anglo-Mysore War, and helped suppress Robert Emmet's insurrection in 1803.
+He commanded a cavalry brigade in Sir Arthur Wellesley's Army and later took overall command of the cavalry during the latter stages of the Peninsular War.
+His impressive career continued as he served as Commander-in-Chief in Ireland and later in India, where he famously stormed Bharatpur—the battle that inspired the name of The Bhurtpore pub—an impressive fortress once considered impregnable.